sonhal/googlecodelabs-python-kurs/python-kurs-group-b.md

 ```
 Because the two values on either side of the + operator are of different types.

-Multiplying Strings and numbers on the otherhand does work
+Multiplying Strings and numbers on does work

 ```python